INTRODUCTION

 STYLE AND DIRECTION

 "So, what kind of music do you play?"
-This is the number one question Bill gets all the time with never a good answer.
+"Who do you sound like"?These questions are always asked and for Bill, because he is so eclectic and diverse, so hard to answer.
 Because no matter the answer, one is pigeon-holed into a neatly defined category.
-Truth is, most musicians only do one thing really well and so Bill's act and music becomes even more difficult to explain.
-"I used to like the line from a movie about Elvis when he was asked the question "so who do you sound like" and he responded; "I don't sound like nobody, I sound like me"".
-Bill's guitar playing and music is similar with no direct influences to anyone.
+These categories never really work for Bill.
 "I just never spent a lot of time copying people or learning their solos note for note.
 I've never been an insatiable listener of music.
 Even the cover songs I do, I only will do them if I can make them my own with my own energy and style, and I try to improve upon the original.
-This is what I did with "Liberty's Last Stand"".
+This is what I did a lot with "Liberty's Last Stand"".

 Bill's style is eclectic and difficult to confine to one particular category.
 "I love electric blues and blues/rock dominates my live show and yet I've only written one pure blues tune." ("How it's Done" off Trying to Get Out Alive) "Playing the blues all night gets old really fast.
 I just have to mix it up" I have the same problem with most church music, whether contemporary or traditional or "blended", it's all the same.
 Nobody has any imagination or artistic integrity which is why I gave up being a contemporary Christian musician along time ago."